Nominee roles and obligations for the bulk update facility

-A correspondence nominee can request a change in our customer’s payment destination, provided it is to an account that the customer has access to and the customer does not have a payment nominee.
+A correspondence nominee can request a change in a customer’s payment destination, provided it is to an account that the customer has access to and they don’t have a payment nominee.

 Sending notices to correspondence nominees

-Any letter or advice issued to one of our customers is also sent to his or her correspondence nominee, with the exception of concession cards.
+Any letter or advice issued to a customer is also sent to their correspondence nominee, with the exception of concession cards.
 Concession cards are only sent to the customer, not to the correspondence nominee.
 Magazines are only sent to the correspondence nominee, not to the customer.

-Failure to respond to a notice from us needing action or a response within a certain time frame may result in the customer’s payments being suspended.
+Failure to respond to a notice needing action or not providing a response within a certain time frame may result in the customer’s payments being suspended.

-A payment nominee will receive our customer’s payments on his or her behalf.
+A payment nominee will receive a customer’s payments on their behalf.
 A payment nominee must act in the best interest of the customer, ensuring that these payments are used exclusively for the customer’s benefit.

 Statement from the payment nominee regarding disposal of money

 The Authorising a person or organisation to enquire or act on your behalf form advises both the customer and the payment nominee of the need to maintain records of payments received and monies spent on the customer’s behalf.